Documentation for the MoonBooth SEO Theme for Hugo

 and description

-respectively in config.toml
+respectively in hugo.toml

 , as discussed above.